kaosat-dev/most-gestures/README.md

 from a DOM element, you usually don't want to use this directly, use the following function instead.

+**options** allows you to refine the gestures by modifying the following parameters:
+> Note: these will also get passed along correctly if set on the pointerGestures function below
+- passiveEventsHandlers: true:  Whenever possible make event listeners passive (see here https://developers.google.com/web/updates/2016/06/passive-event-listeners for more details)
+- preventScroll: true : Prevent all forms of scrolling on the target element
+- preventMenu: true: Prevent default right click menu on the target element

 ### pointerGestures(baseInteractionsOrElement, options)

 you can either pass in a reference to a dom element or the output from `baseInteractionsFromEvents(element)`